 After spending almost a year teaching English in Korea I decided to call it a day.
-I didn’t necessarily want to leave Korea, since I truly loved the country, however my Hagwon situation became unbearable and I decided that for my own well being it was better to just leave rather than stick out something that was making me miserable.
+I didn’t necessarily want to leave Korea, since I truly loved the country.
+However, my Hagwon situation became unbearable and I decided that for my own well being it was better to just leave rather than stick out something that was making me miserable.

 Unfortunately, of the many Westerners that fly halfway around the World to teach English in South Korea, a number of them have a “Hagwon Horror Story”.

-Korean Hagwons are privately operated after school academies.
-Since they operate as businesses, and are not managed by the government, they have a pretty bad reputation for not really giving a damn about either their teachers or students, provided that they are in the green.
+Korean Hagwons are privately operated after-school academies.
+Since they operate as businesses and are not managed by the government, they have a pretty bad reputation for not really giving a damn about either their teachers or students, provided that they are in the green.

 I also believe that it is difficult to truly convey a bad situation in your life to others (through writing or otherwise) without coming across as a Debbie Downer or seen to be exaggerating.
 I’ll let you draw your conclusions if you let me share my story.

 When I first arrived in Korea, tensions were high at the school as the last teacher had left abruptly due to not seeing eye to eye with the Hagwon management.
-At the time, they made it sound as though she was just being a Diva, but in retrospect I now believe that she was treated badly.
+At the time, they made it sound as though she was just being a Diva, but in retrospect, I now believe that she was treated badly.

 I was moved into the girl’s former apartment (schools and Hagwons in Korea provide foreign staff with accommodation) and the place had not even been cleaned before I moved in.
 I slept on clothes for the first night since I arrived late on a Saturday evening and spent the next day shopping for cleaning supplies and tidying the place.

 After my first day at the Hagwon, I was asked to perform a mock lesson in front of the other teachers.
-During this mock, the head teacher noticed the sheer horror that was my handwriting and warned me that I had a month to improve it or else I’d be sent back home.
+During this mock, the headteacher noticed the sheer horror that was my handwriting and warned me that I had a month to improve it or else I’d be sent back home.

 For the first month, I was made to practice writing the alphabet on the blackboard for an hour every day like a naughty child.
-The head teacher came in to check up on me every ten minutes or so and her scrutiny on my writing bordered on clinically insane.
+The headteacher came in to check up on me every ten minutes or so and her scrutiny of my writing bordered on clinically insane.

 “Those small t’s don’t look like small t’s… Make them more like t’s!”